The Anatomy of the Tongue in Cheek

-The Anatomy of the Tongue in Cheek (often shortened to Anatomy) is the second full-length album released by the Christian rock band Relient K. It was released on August 28, 2001, and peaked at No. 158 on the Billboard 200.
+The Anatomy of the Tongue in Cheek (often shortened to Anatomy) is the second full-length album released by Christian rock band Relient K. It was released on August 28, 2001, and peaked at No. 158 on the Billboard 200.
 On June 26, 2006, the album was certified Gold by the RIAA for sales in excess of 500,000 units in the United States.
 The cover of the original release is similar to that of the 1999 Ramones release Hey Ho!
 Let's Go: The Anthology.